hobocta/podcast-downloader/README.md

 Defaults:
 * count: how many episodes will keep
-* attempt: how many times try to download feed on fail
+* attempts: how many times try to download feed on fail
 * attemptDelay: how many seconds betwen retry
 * email [optional]: email address for notification